crazyvinvin/Portfolio-S3/Research/repositories-public-or-private.md

 As our github runners are not isolated in a virtual machine and are being hosted on the same machine as most of the MCS Services, this sounded like something I had to dive in a little deeper before simply enabling it.

 ### What is the risk of allowing jobs from a public repository?
 The problem with allowing jobs from a public repository is that **anyone can fork your repository**, add a workflow that triggers on a pull request and then create a pull request.
-The created workflow will then be executed and put its jobs into queue, waiting to be picked up by one of our runners.
+The created workflow will then be executed and its jobs will be put into a queue, waiting to be picked up by one of our runners.
 This makes it possible for anyone to run shell commands on the machine, hosting the runner.

 ### Why would you want your repository to be public?
 A lot of features like protecting branches or assigning multiple people to one issue are behind a paywall github.
 However, many of these paywalls can be bypassed by setting your repository to public.